OR13/draft-steele-spice-profiles-bcp/draft-steele-spice-profiles-bcp.md

 # Schema vs Definition

-Once a verifier has documented their information requirements, and selected data formats capable of expressing the required information while satisfying their policies and values.

-The details of the acceptable data format SHOULD be considered.
+Once a verifier has documented their information requirements, and selected data formats capable of expressing the required information while satisfying their policies and values, the details of the acceptable data format SHOULD be considered.

 There are a number of subtle details regarding octet encodings that can lead to security or performance issues in digital credential formats.

-The first is understanding the allowed data types for expressing information, for example integers, floating point numbers, strings and boolean values.
+For example, understanding the allowed data types for expressing information, be it an integer, a floating point number, a string, or a boolean value.

 Policy writers SHOULD describe the allowed data types for the expression of information, and SHOULD NOT support polymorphic types.